supreethr23/Hybrid-Identity-with-Entra-ID/Labfiles/Lab01-Setup-Hybrid-Identity-with-On-Prem-AD-and-Entra-ID.md

 ## Task 2: Adding users or groups in your Domain Controller

-1. Go to Start > Administrative Tools > Active Directory Users and Computers.
+1. Go to Start > Windows Administrative Tools > Active Directory Users and Computers.

    ![](../media/lab1-19.png)